kikuchy/PixivContextViewer/README.md

     $ rake

-and load
+and load directory

     /path/to/this/directory/build/chrome

-as unpackeage extension to your GoogleChrome.
+as unpackeaged extension to your GoogleChrome.